sqlbunny/sqlbunny/README.md

   Offset(6),
 ).All()

-// Use any "boil.Executor" implementation (*sql.DB, *sql.Tx, data-dog mock db)
+// Use any "bunny.Executor" implementation (*sql.DB, *sql.Tx, data-dog mock db)
 // for any query.
 tx, err := db.Begin()
 if err != nil {